-Jason Vargelis is a member of our business transactions group.
-His practice is focused in the area of real estate finance with an emphasis on tax credits.
+Jason Vargelis is a member of the firm’s Transactional Group.
+He practices in the area of real estate finance with an emphasis on affordable housing tax credits.

-Mr. Vargelis has broad experience representing for-profit and non-profit developers, syndicators and other participants in multifamily affordable housing projects utilizing a variety of funding sources, including federal and state tax credits, tax exempt bonds, state and local subsidy programs and utilizing property tax abatement.
+Jason has broad experience representing for-profit and non-profit developers, syndicators and other participants in multifamily affordable housing projects utilizing a variety of funding sources, including federal and state tax credits, tax exempt bonds, state and local subsidy programs and utilizing property tax abatement.
 His experience covers lower-tier project level transactions (involving developers, syndicators and lenders), as well as upper-tier investment transactions (involving syndicators and investors).
-His tax credit experience also includes energy, historic and new markets tax credits.
+His tax credit experience also includes energy, historic and new markets.

 Jason has represented various parties in real estate acquisition and lending transactions secured by real estate.
 In addition, he has represented investment banks in public and private securitizations.
 His structured finance experience also includes interest rate swaps and other derivative products.